 Each figure should be submitted in a separate file, at a resolution of more than 300 dpi.
 Lettering and identifying marks should be clear, and the type size should be consistent on each figure.
 Capital letters should be used for specific areas of identification in a figure.
 Symbols, lettering, and numbering should be distinctly recognizable so that when the figure is reduced for publication each item will still be legible.
 Short titles (less than 10 words) and detailed explanations belong in the figure legends, not on the illustrations themselves.
 Figure legends should not be included in the same file as the figure, but placed instead on a page at the end of the manuscript.
 The figures should be numbered in the form Fig. 1, Fig. 2, and Fig. 3.
 Only the first letter of the first word in the title and data should be capital letters.
 Related figures should be combined into one figure, with each subfigure denoted by the letters, A, B, C, and so on, following the Arabic number of the main figure (ex: Fig. 1A, Fig. 1B, C).
 Do not label the original picture by using capital letters within the figure.
 Instead, send the original files labeled accordingly in the file name.
 The figures will be labeled during the editing process by our staff.
 The illustrations of pathological tissue should state clearly the type of staining and the used magnification (ex: H&E, × 400), and the main contents should be marked by signs or arrows on the picture.
 The Editorial Office may request that hand-drawn illustrations be redrawn by a graphic designer, if necessary.

-Manuscripts on original work should contain a maximum of 10 type-written pages for the contents of the text, 15 sheets of figures, and 25 references.
+Manuscripts on original work should contain a maximum of 10 type-written pages for the contents of the text and 25 references.

 Editorials are invited by the editors.
 Editorial topics could include active areas of research, fresh insights, and debates in all fields of wound healing.
 Editorials should generally not exceed 2,000 words, excluding references, tables, and figures.